enear/enear.github.com/_posts/2018-12-04-imposing-invariants-in-scala.md

 The error message is not very helpful, but one must live with it <a id="SO-answer-error-message-union-types-ref" href="#SO-answer-error-message-union-types"> ¹ </a>

-This approach, similarly to the 2 other approaches, suffers from an inconvenient.
+This approach, similarly to the 2 other approaches, suffers from an inconvenience.
 The type <code>SeatType</code> on a given reservation is lost at run time due to type erasure.
 We cannot pattern match on a given reservation as on the following example:

 ```scala